 9th - 30th April 2022

 video and live performance

 part of the exhibition Beneath the Cities, the Revolution

 Abril no Mira, Espaço Mira, Porto

 In the Northwest Iberian regions of Galicia (in Spain) and Minho (in Portugal), people call acorns landras, which are the fruits of all species of the genus Quercus.
-In Landra, the common English Oak, Quercus robur, is the most prevailing tree around.
 Unlike the grains from the grass family poaceae - wheat, rice, corn - upon which entire empires have been built (if only to then collapse), landras tell us an entirely different story.
 They are the fruits of perennial plants, trees, in this case, which live for hundreds of years, demand no backbreaking work, and grant generous nourishment, year after year, whilst consistently improving soil life.

 Today, modern life-forms prevail, and many around the world (even in remote or rural areas) gravely depend upon industrially produced objects, whose production they do not control.
 This form of social and economic organisation causes people’s lives to become dramatically unbalanced, consequently destabilising all ecosystems on this planet.
 In local traditional cultures, landras play an imminent role as a symbol for freedom, abundance, and autonomy.
 They point us towards other ways of living; some vanishing, some just emerging, all ever more necessary.